Medically Reviewed By

 What is cytoreductive surgery with HIPEC?

-Cytoreduction with HIPEC is a combination of resection surgery and heated chemotherapy used as a peritoneal mesothelioma treatment.
+Cytoreduction with HIPEC is a combination of resection surgery and heated chemotherapy used as a treatment of peritoneal mesothelioma.
 Cytoreduction for mesothelioma involves removing the peritoneum (the thin lining of the abdominal cavity) and manually removing all visible tumors.
 HIPEC stands for hyperthermic (heated) intraperitoneal chemotherapy.
 It involves bathing the abdominal cavity with liquid chemotherapy.

 What is the success rate of cytoreduction with HIPEC for mesothelioma?